AREA44/astro-shadcn-ui-template/README.md

 To add a new component to your application, please refer to the [configuration guide](https://ui.shadcn.com/docs/installation/astro#thats-it).

+> [!NOTE]
+> In Astro, an [island](https://docs.astro.build/en/concepts/islands/) refers to any interactive UI component on the page.
+To add an interactive component like [Accordion](https://ui.shadcn.com/docs/components/accordion), [Dialog](https://ui.shadcn.com/docs/components/dialog) and more you have a couple of solutions available: [Add a Shadcn UI Component - Space Madness](https://spacemadness.dev/docs/add-a-shadcn-ui-component) or [shadcn-ui/ui#2890](https://github.com/AREA44/astro-shadcn-ui-template/issues/66).

 For detailed documentation on using Shadcn UI, please visit the [full documentation](https://ui.shadcn.com/docs).

 Shadcn UI is primarily built for the React framework.
 If you are unfamiliar with framework components in Astro, we recommend reading the [framework components guide](https://docs.astro.build/en/core-concepts/framework-components/) to get started.

 Feel free to explore the various components and enhance your application with Shadcn UI!

 ## License